Close

 The beauty of Christianity is that its core message is one of forgiveness.

-Forgiveness is the way your relationship with God begins and it’s the way you should live with others as well.
+Forgiveness is the way your relationship with God begins and it’s also the way you can experience healthier relationships with others.

-Forgiveness is great conceptually, but actually putting it into practice can be challenging.
-Both asking for forgiveness and granting forgiveness are some of the hardest interpersonal interactions, but they are both essential for the Christian life.
+Forgiveness is great conceptually, but putting it into practice can be challenging.
+Both asking for forgiveness and granting forgiveness are some of the hardest steps we can take, but they are both essential for the Christian life.

-Since forgiveness is at the foundation of the Christian faith, the Bible naturally has a lot to say about it.
+Since forgiveness is at the foundation of the faith for believers, the Bible has a lot to say about it.
 The following verses are just a sample of the many passages that talk about forgiveness.
-Whether the verse is about God forgiving people or people forgiving each other, you can learn a lot about how to forgive from each verse.
+Whether the verse is about God forgiving people or people forgiving each other, you can learn how to forgive from each one.

 I. What God’s Forgiveness Is and How to Receive It